Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 > This step will download the three Creations noted above as well as [Saints and Seducers](https://en.uesp.net/wiki/Skyrim:Saints_%26_Seducers), which I do not support.
 There may be no harm in having it, but if you want to remove it, just make sure `ccBGSSSE025-AdvDSGS.esm` is disabled in your MO2 load order.

 Once that is finished, you'll need to downgrade to a version of Skyrim which works with this list.
-- Download [BestofBothWorldPatcher.zip](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) and unzip it anywhere
+- Download [BestofBothWorldPatcher.exe](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) and run it
-- Run **Patcher.exe**
 - Verify that the Game Location is correct and select **Start Patching**
 - Once it says "Finished Patching, enjoy your game!" you're good to go!